nelhage/blog.nelhage.com/content/draft/stripes-development-environment.markdown

 # Stripe's monorepo development environment

 Some initial context-setting for the tools I'm describing: At the time I'm discussing, most of Stripe's codebase was written in Ruby, and lived in a single large monorepo.
 This codebase supported a number of services, which shared code extensively.
-Stripe did also have a large and growing number of services that did not live in the monorepo and were not implemented in Ruby, but they were (as a gneeralization) less core to the business (concretely: the Stripe API was still almost-entirely in Ruby inside of the monorepo).
+Stripe did also have a large and growing number of services that did not live in the monorepo and were not implemented in Ruby, but they were (as a generalization) less core to the business (concretely: the Stripe API was still almost-entirely in Ruby inside of the monorepo).
 The tooling and experience I discuss here were designed and built primarily to support development in the monorepo; other services and languages were supported incidentally if at all.

 Stripe's tooling was built and maintained by a succession of teams and individuals, but I'll collectively refer to the authors and owners of this tooling as the "Developer Productivity Team" or "devprod," which was the name of that team for the last few years of my tenure.